Thoemi09/simplemc/doc/tut_utils_1.md

 [TOC]

-In this tutorial, we show how to measure the runtime of a program using the simplemc::timer class from the
-@ref simplemc-utils library.
+In this tutorial, we show how to measure the runtime of a program using the simplemc::timer class from the @ref simplemc-utils library.

+After constructing a simplemc::timer object, its member functions `start()` and `stop()` are used to start and stop the timer, repsectively.
+The corresponding time points are stored in the timer and can then be pass to the simplemc::time_passed function to get the duration between them.

 ```cpp
 #include <simplemc/utils.hpp>

 #include <thread>

 int main() {